tonybaloney/tonybaloney.github.io/blog/running-python-on-dotnet-5-with-pyjion.md

 - Dictionary, list and set comprehensions
 - Generators and coroutines

 Actually, a **lot** has changed in the last few releases of CPython.
-The [patch that I'm talking about](https://github.com/microsoft/Pyjion/pull/237) to get Pyjion working with the latest version of everything was a big undertaking...
+The new fork to get Pyjion working with the latest version of everything was a big undertaking...

 ![not-much-has-changed](/img/posts-original/not-much-has-changed.png){: .img-responsive .center-block }